rspamd/docs.rspamd.com/docs/faq.md

 ### Where to get help about Rspamd

-The most convenient place for asking questions about Rspamd is the IRC channel _#rspamd_ on [OFTC](https://oftc.net).
-For more information you can also check the [support page](/support.html)
+The most convenient places for asking questions about Rspamd are the mailing list and Telegram group.
+For more information and links to these resources, please check the [support page](/support.html).

 ### What versions of Rspamd are supported